MichaelLarocca/blog-michael-jude-larocca/posts/2023/05-23/always-prepared-crafting-a-contingency-plan-for-job-loss-and-recovery.md

 Taylor explains that interviews are forced networking.
 After an interview, be sure to send your interviewer a LinkedIn connection request along with a thank you message.
 With this tip provided by Taylor, you can expand your network while actively searching for employment.

 ---

+### Tips from the community
+During Taylor's Livestream events, he invites viewers to ask questions, provide additional insight, and encourages us to network with each other!

+**Here is some additional job-seeking advice offered by the Livestream viewers:**
+* Don't sacrifice sleep, good meals, and exercise basics.
+* If you have the financial means, take some time off before you begin your job search.
+* Knowing is half the battle!
+Asking your colleagues to honestly tell you about your strengths and weaknesses can significantly help your future endeavors!